Reddit APIReddit DMREST APITutorialPRAW Alternative

 Three patterns to internalize: backoff only on 5xx transient errors, never retry on 429 (pause and let the pacing window reset), and space deliverability-sensitive calls comfortably apart.

-Sending Reddit DMs from an AI agent or MCP server
+Sending Reddit DMs from an AI Agent or MCP Server in 2026

 {